JakobMick/obsidian-file-indicators/README.md

 To add custom shapes, go to the `File indicators` plugin settings and select `Add new shape`.

 Deleting a custom shape will also delete all indicators using the shape.
+If the deleted shape was used as the default shape, the default `Circle` shape will be set as the new default.

 ## Custom CSS